 The first-ever Kumasi couple to be chosen for the Seed Bride Initiative, Ebenezer and Hannah’s story is one rooted in faith and patience.
 From Hannah’s quiet “yes” to their journey toward forever, their love has been tested and refined through life’s challenges.

 This edition stretched the vendors more than ever before.
 Many were Accra-based and had to travel with all their logistics to Kumasi, increasing their costs.
 Still, the excitement and unity among the vendors remained strong.
-The Kumasi wedding, slated for October 17, promises to be one of the most memorable yet—especially with Janatribe joining this year to document the entire experience for the first time.
+The Kumasi wedding, held on October 17, was a memorable celebration, especially with Janatribe stepping in to document the entire experience for the first time.